Dedicated Warehousing vs Shared Warehousing: Which is right for you?

 What is a dedicated warehouse?

 Dedicated warehousing is a totally managed third party warehouse dedicated to a single business.
 This includes outsourcing of all labor, operations, equipment, services, and of course warehouse space.
-Another name for dedicated warehousing is contract warehousing.
+Some types of dedicated warehousing include contract warehousing and public warehousing.
 Rather than share space with other tenants, the third party management company operates the warehouse specifically for the one tenant.

 What is a shared warehouse?